niftynei/droidtalks/gradle/gradle_presentation.md

 ^ And then to securely build your app, you just have to pass in your secrets at build time.

 ——

+# Nuts and Bolts
+- Groovy
+- Gradle
+	- Tasks
+	- Build Phases
+	- Projects

+^ Cool, that’s all we really have time to talk about today.

+——